 Attendance: Students are expected to attend all classes.
-In order to be eligible for a "D" grade or above, students must have attended at least 80% of all the lecture classes.
+In order to be eligible for a "D" grade or above, students must attend at least 80% of all the lecture classes.
 The instructor may discuss materials that are not covered in the text or make special announcement that are not mentioned in the syllabus.

-Tests and grading policy: Students' grade will be based on attendance, performance in the four closed-book in-class examinations and four short papers.
+Tests and grading policy: Students' grade will be based on attendance, performance in the four closed-book in-class examinations, three video critiques and one term paper.
 The break down of the points is as follow: